tauri-apps/tauri/.changes/allow-commands-by-default.md

 ---
-"tauri": patch:feat
+"tauri-build": patch:feat
 ---

-Add option to allow all commands by default
+Added `InlinedPlugin::default_permission` to autogenerate the default permission of an inlined plugin.